rjeeda/20440_TARA/README.md

 ## Overview:

+This repository is a home for Rashi Jeeda and Victoria Chen's final project for MIT 20.440 Analysis of Biological Networks.
+The project is titled "Uncovering drivers of ocean microbiome diversity".
+Our goal is to use metadata and microbial taxonomic classifications generated from Tara Oceans expeditions to understand the principal drivers of microbiome diversity in oceans.

-This is a repository containing data and code for analysis of the Tara Oceans microbiome dataset.
+This repository contains data and code for analysis of the Tara Oceans microbiome dataset.
 Data is drawn from the companion website to "Structure and function of the global ocean microbiome" by Sunagawa, Coelho, Chaffron, et al., Science, 2015. (http://ocean-microbiome.embl.de/companion.html)

 ## Data: